cshbli/Ominix-TTS/README.md

 ## Usage

 1. Installation
     - Please install `ffmpeg`. ffmpeg is used to decode the reference audio file.
-        - For MacOS:
     ```
+    # on MacOS using Homebrew (https://brew.sh)
     brew install ffmpeg

+    # on Ubuntu or Debian
+    sudo apt update && sudop apt install ffmpeg
     ```

-    - Recommend to create one virtual environment to run tests and examples
+    - It is recommended to create one virtual environment, such as [Miniconda](https://www.anaconda.com/docs/getting-started/miniconda/main) for this step:
     ```
     conda create -n TTS python=3.9
     conda activate TTS